 Yeah…NO!
-Skripper Puts Usher On Blast For Buying Dances With Cornily Counterfeit “USHBUCKS”
+Skripper Puts Usher On Blast For Allegedly Buying Dances With Cornily Counterfeit “USHBUCKS”

 What’s going on here???

 Usher Raymond was put on blast this week by a dancer it seems, but it’s not the type of scandal you might think it is.
-The chatter started after IG user @B_FBabyy blasted the R&B legend in her IG story for tipping her with play money.
+The chatter started after IG user @beel0ove blasted the R&B legend in her IG story for tipping her with play money.
 Apparently, Usher paid the entertainer with $20, $100, and $1 bills with his face printed on them that were obviously FAKE and non-transferrable for real cash.

 The pissed dancer let out her frustration on social media, writing: